Acsigen/sysadmin-playground/Windows/windows-license-info.md

 ```

 If the previous command returns an empty line, you might have an OEM license.
-To check the license typ please run the following command:
+To check the license type please run the following command:

 ```cmd
 smlgr -dli